 It is notable that a Greek translation of the Hebrew Bible, called the Septuagint, was made sometime between 300 and 130 BCE in Alexandria in Egypt.
 This indicates an active Jewish community there who were gradually losing contact with the old language of Hebrew.
 So the Diaspora, the spread of the Jewish faith outside of Palestine was already well underway before the final destruction of the Temple by the Romans.

 In the Christian religion there is a group of pre-Christian writings which were included in the Septuagint but which were excluded from the Hebrew canon.
-They are recognized by the Eastern Orthodox and Catholic Churches as "deuterocanonical," that is, as later additions to the canon.
+They are recognized by the Eastern Orthodox and Catholic Churches as "deuterocanonical," that is, as later additions to the canon, but are excluded from the Protestant Canon.
 These are

 Tobit (or Tobias)